 As part of CONFIRM, the student will be expected to engage and interact with the other CONFIRM PhD students and share their knowledge with each other.
 The student will also be expected to interact with the CONFIRM operations team in addition to their supervisors.
 The student will be embedded in the Department of Mathematics and Statistics at UL and will benefit from the excellent research support structure through MACSI (Mathematics Applications Consortium for Science and Industry).

 The studentship is for four years, it includes EU fees and an annual stipend of €18,500.
 To apply, please send a letter explaining how you fit the criteria above, along with a CV, by email to firstname.lastname@example.org or email@example.com.
-We will begin assessing applications on the 19th of November 2018 and consideration of applications will continue until the position is filled.
+Consideration of applications will continue until the position is filled.